richmahn/en_tn/luk/07/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent all the lines of 7:27, which is a quotation from the Old Testament.
+Some translations indent quotations from the Old Testament.
+The ULB does this with the quoted material in 7:27.

 There are times in the narrative of this chapter where there is an abrupt change in topic.
 The translator should not feel the need to smooth these rough transitions.